viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 </ol>
 </ol>

-#### Assemble Solenoid/Nerf Gun
+#### Assemble Solenoid/Foam Dart Launcher

-{{< figure src="../img/nerf-robot/assembled-nerf-gun.jpg" width="400px" alt="Solenoid attached to the orange nerf gun using rubber bands and electrical tape." title="Nerf Gun/Solenoid Assembly." >}}
+{{< figure src="../img/nerf-robot/assembled-foam-dart-launcher.jpg" width="400px" alt="Solenoid attached to the orange foam dart launcher using rubber bands and electrical tape." title="Foam dart launcher/Solenoid Assembly." >}}

-1. Modify the Nerf gun to make room for the solenoid.
+1. Modify the foam dart launcher to make room for the solenoid.
    Using cutting pliers, we cut the trigger guard off of the front as seen in the picture above.
-2. Test that the solenoid has enough power to press the trigger when the Nerf gun is loaded.
+2. Test that the solenoid has enough power to press the trigger when the foam dart launcher is loaded.
 3. If the solenoid is not strong enough we can:
-    * Wrap the trigger with rubber bands to make the trigger easier to fire[^rb].
+    * Wrap the trigger with rubber bands to make the trigger easier to activate[^rb].
     * Increase the voltage to the solenoid.
   Right now it receives 5 volts, but some solenoids can support up to 12 volts.
   If necessary, you can connect the solenoid to another power supply such as a 9 volt battery.